drupol/not-a-number.io/content/posts/dev/2022-01-01-happy-new-year.md

 You can choose with which version of PHP you want to work with from PHP 5.6 to 8.1, and a few seconds later, you're ready to hack!

-Since Nixos and these tools are built with reproductibility in mind, they have to be updated from time to time.
+Since Nixos and these tools are built with reproductibility in mind, the "*flake.lock file*" have to be updated from time to time.
 I created a project that allows you to let [Dependabot][78], a Github bot, update your project automatically through pull-requests.
 That project is used in all my projects having a [flake file][80], and are updated